-Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, is starting her 13th season of St. Thomas head coach in 2017-18.
+Ruth Opatz Sinn, whose basketball playing success led to her induction into the Tommie Athletics Hall of Fame, just completed her 14th season of St. Thomas head coach in 2018-19.
+She's led her team to the best current eight-year run of any team in any MIAC sport.

-Sinn has helped St. Thomas basketball return to MIAC and national prominence.
+Sinn's leadership has been crucial in St. Thomas basketball's return to MIAC and national prominence.

 The Tommies won more games in the 1990s that any Division III women’s program.
 They made the NCAA playoffs 15 consecutive seasons (1987-2001), highlighted by a 1991 national championship and third-place NCAA finishes in 1995, 1996 and 2000.

 Sinn's rebuilding efforts that started in 2005 have generated much success.
-Her last eight Tommie teams have built a 201-38 record.
-Each of her last seven St. Thomas teams has won either the conference regular-season or playoff championship, or both.
-That gives UST 13 MIAC regular- season or playoff titles in the last 11 years.
+Her last 10 Tommie teams have built a 260-43 record.
+Each of her last nine St. Thomas teams has won either the conference regular-season or playoff championship, or both.
+That gives UST 17 MIAC regular- season or playoff titles in the last 13 years.

 Sinn's vision came together in 2011-12 with a third-place NCAA finish.
 UST's 31-2 record included a 24-0 run through the conference regular season and playoffs; a 30-game win streak; a 16-0 home record; and a 27-point win over No. 1-ranked Amherst in the NCAA playoffs.
 She was named MIAC and West Region Coach of the Year and was a finalist for National Coach of the Year.